-Assembly of First Nations National Chief Perry Bellegarde.
+Assembly of First Nations National Chief Perry Bellegarde is not seeking re-election.

 (Ottawa, ON) – National Chief Perry Bellegarde of the Assembly of First Nations (AFN) welcomes Canada’s agreement to the certification of a national class action involving underfunding of First Nations children and families in child welfare, including Jordan’s Principle persons.